-Taking the GoPro Hero 7 & Salomon Sense Rides for a Run on the Trails of HSP
+RUNNING with the GoPro Hero 7 & SALOMON Sense Rides

 I headed out on the trails of Harriman State Park in New York to test out the new GoPro Hero 7 Black and a fresh pair of Salomon Sense Ride trail running shoes that I ordered from www.backcountry.com.

 My feet are slightly on the wide side and I hate wearing shoes which is why you will mostly find me barefoot or wearing Luna Sandals.
 I have been wearing Luna Sandals since 2014 and used the Vibram Fivefingers prior to that.
-I still use them today but only when I walk into a random gym to workout.
-The other pair of shoes that I feel comfortable wearing are the Salomon Sense Rides that featured here and the Lowa Renegade Hiking Boot in wide.
+The other pair of shoes that I feel comfortable wearing are the Salomon Sense Rides that are featured here and the Lowa Renegade Hiking Boot in wide.
 I tried the Altra's for a couple of years but my feet always felt sloppy in them while running the east coast trails.

 Salomon Sense Rides by the numbers: